Arlodotexe/windows-interact/README.md

 This release brings the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!
 More advanced than [node-powershell](https://www.npmjs.com/package/node-powershell), with automatic output collection and seperation, and the ability to run multiple command in succession by passing in array.

 New in version (1.1.8):
+ - `Win.appManager()` now has group app management
+    - Assign apps to a group with `Win.appManager.register.group()`
+    - Give all apps in a group the same `onLaunch` or `onKill`
+    - Launch or kill all of the apps in a group at once.
  - `Win.PowerShell()` now has a built in session manager!
    - `Win.PowerShell.addCommand()` to issue a new command
    -  `Win.PowerShell.end()` to end a session